kiarafbickers/getbitcoinclarity.com/_posts/2020-05-25-what-is-bitcoin.md

 To really understand Bitcoin we have to ask the question that cypherpunks were asking themselves before it was created.
 How do we create a way to transfer value securely over the insecure internet?

-At the time this was a difficult problem to solve because there was no known way to get computers distributed all over the world, to come to an agreed-upon time-stamp and order for transactions to be received.
-If you read the original Bitcoin white paper, you'll see that bitcoin was never referred to as a blockchain but instead it was referred to as a decentralized time-stamp server or timechain.
+At the time this was a difficult problem to solve because there was no known way to get computers distributed all over the world, to come to an agreed-upon timestamp and order for transactions to be received.
+If you read the original Bitcoin white paper, you'll see that bitcoin was never referred to as a blockchain but instead it was referred to as a decentralized timestamp server or timechain.
 Bitcoin miners and full nodes create a system capable of keeping time without a third party.

 ## What is the Blockchain in simple terms?